 Most women who have used Flyte saw results within 6 weeks or less when used as directed, every day for 5 minutes.
 Women see most improvement in 6 weeks; those who choose to continue using Flyte will often see additional improvement.

 Data on file at Pelvital

 Flyte provides long-lasting improvement.
-In clinical trial, 77 percent of women who used Flyte as directed for 6 weeks reported continued continence.
+In clinical trial, 77 percent of women who used Flyte as directed for 6 weeks reported continued continence at two years.
 All women in the clinical trial were able to avoid surgical treatments for incontinence, even though they were considering surgery.